myers/django-cursor-pagination/README.md

 # Django cursor pagination [![Build Status](https://travis-ci.org/photocrowd/django-cursor-pagination.svg?branch=master)](https://travis-ci.org/photocrowd/django-cursor-pagination)

 A cursor based pagination system for Django.
-Instead of refering to specific pages by number, we give every item in the queryset a cursor based on its ordering values.
+Instead of referring to specific pages by number, we give every item in the QuerySet a cursor based on its ordering values.
 We then ask for subsequent records by asking for records *after* the cursor of the last item we currently have.
 Similarly we can ask for records *before* the cursor of the first item to navigate back through the